On Semen: Manuscripts

 On Semen survives in multiple different forms, through Greek manuscripts and many translations, including: one complete sixteenth-century Greek manuscript (Parisinus Gr.
 2279), another fifteenth-century Greek manuscript containing Book 1 (Mosquensis Gr.
 466), the Aldine Greek edition published in 1525 (representing a tradition distinct from the two Greek manuscripts), the Arabic translation made by the school of Hunayn ibn Ishaq, and the Latin translation made by Niccolo da Reggio.

-Editions
+Editions and translations

 A scholarly Greek edition of Galen's On Semen was published in 1822, in Volume 4 of a 20-volume series of Galen's complete works edited by Karl Gottlob Kühn, titled Claudii Galeni Opera Omnia ("The Complete Works of Claudius Galen").
 This edition is now available online via the Perseus Digital Library.

 In 1992, another critical edition of On Semen was published by Philipp DeLacy, alongside an English translation and commentary.

 Similar works

 Galen wrote one more major treatise about embryology about twenty years after On Semen, this one being titled On the Formation of the Feotus.
 Soranus of Ephesus also wrote a work titled On Semen.
 Galen's On Semen is also different from a Pseudo-Galenic work called De spermate.